SWTPAIN/SWTPAIN.github.io/posts/learn-functional-programming-by-writing-fe-apps-in-elm-part2.markdown

     | AddOneWrongQuestion
 ```

+We define all the possible action or event that can happen in `Msg` Type.
+These messages usually come from user' interaction(Dom event), external source like websocket or runtime's response for command.

-We define all the possible user action in `Msg` Type and we group current question field into its own sum Union type so we can have a separate function to handle it.
+Note that we group current question field into its own sum Union type so we can have a separate function to handle it and avoid a crazily long pattern matching in update function.

 ```elm